pandas-dev/pandas/doc/source/extending.rst

 Override Constructor Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Each data structure has several *constructor properties* for returning a new
-Each data structure has constructor properties to specifying data constructors.
-By overriding these properties, you can retain defined-classes through ``pandas`` data manipulations.
+data structure as the result of an operation.
+By overriding these properties,
+you can retain subclasses through ``pandas`` data manipulations.

-There are 3 constructors to be defined:
+There are 3 constructor properties to be defined:

 - ``_constructor``: Used when a manipulation result has the same dimesions as the original.
 - ``_constructor_sliced``: Used when a manipulation result has one lower dimension(s) as the original, such as ``DataFrame`` single columns slicing.